Laurie0131/PythonDevelopmentProcess/introduction.md

 # **1. Introduction:** {#introduction}

 This specification defines a set of python coding standards, development flow, and tools to help to identify and fix deviations in written code.
-These standards, flow, and tools to establish
+These standards, flow, and tools to establish the following

 *   Uniformity of style
 *   Uniform conventions